William T. Sherman had many opportunities to capture Augusta’s ordnance complex

 In the June issue, we published Part 1 of author Ted Savas’ account of Georgia’s Augusta Arsenal in which he described the arsenal’s founding and operation.
 Here in Part 2, he argues that Maj.
 Gen. William T. Sherman could have shortened the war if he had attacked the arsenal in 1864.

-The Union Army’s failure to capture the Augusta Arsenal was perhaps the greatest strategic mistake of the entire Civil War.
-The Confederacy could not have survived for any significant length of time without the arsenal’s sprawling ordnance complex, which included the powder works.
+The Union Army’s failure to capture the Augusta Powder Works and its associated arsenal was perhaps the greatest strategic mistake of the entire Civil War.
+The Confederacy could not have survived for any significant length of time without the powder mill.
 Few scholars seem to realize that fact, however, despite the passage of more than 150 years and extensive documentary evidence.

 Colonel George W. Rains, who oversaw the erection of the powder works—the South’s largest industrial project of the war and the Confederacy’s only reliable large-scale source of gunpowder—understood the city’s significance more than any other officer or politician in gray.
 In what could only have been hair-pulling frustration, he spent much of the war pleading with his Richmond superiors to defend it properly.